Did you know?

 As seagrass is not easily able to re-establish in bare sand, the seagrass restoration project uses a technique developed in South Australia of placing hessian bags on the sea floor to hold seagrass seedlings in place.
 By the time the hessian decomposes, many seedlings are sufficiently established.

-Seagrass restoration project timeline ( view as PDF)
+Seagrass restoration project timeline ( view as PDF) Note that the large scale restoration will now be undertaken in 2021.

 The project is being delivered by the